Conestoga High School

 Conestoga High School, located in Tredyffrin Township, Pennsylvania, is the only upper secondary school in the Tredyffrin/Easttown School District.
 It has a Berwyn post office address, though it is not in the Berwyn census-designated place.

 Conestoga, commonly referred to as "Stoga", is 20 mi northwest of Philadelphia in the suburbs known as the Main Line.

-College and university matriculation

-97% of Conestoga graduates advance to colleges and universities, 92% of them to four-year colleges and universities.
-Graduating classes from 2009 to 2014 sent one or more students to each of the Ivy League colleges, Massachusetts Institute of Technology, Duke University, Johns Hopkins University, University of Chicago, The California Institute of Technology, Carnegie Mellon University, and The University of California, Berkeley.
-The most popular university choice for Conestoga students is Pennsylvania State University.
-The second most popular choice is the University of Pittsburgh.
-Fifty-two percent of Conestoga students leave Pennsylvania to attend colleges and universities, and more than 52% attend private institutions after graduation.

 Departments

 Conestoga has eight academic departments: Business/Technology, English, World Languages, Mathematics, Science, Social Studies, Visual and Performing Arts, and Wellness/Fitness/Family & Consumer Science.
 Students must earn 24 credits in order to graduate.
 One credit is equivalent to a year-long class.

 Distinctions and honors

-In 2012 Conestoga was ranked the 180th best high school in the country and 1st in Pennsylvania by the Daily Beast.
-Conestoga was ranked 312th (3rd in Pennsylvania) in 2008, 301st (3rd in Pennsylvania) in 2007, 170th (1st in Pennsylvania) in 2006, 195th in 2005, and 197th in 2003.